 Much like baby poop, baby food also comes in pretty much any color you can think of, and they look remarkably similar too.

 Smear the food on individual diapers and let people guess the flavor.
-Just don’t forget to keep the jars, so you know what’s in what.
+This is a funny baby shower game that’s not for the faint-hearted – just don’t forget to keep the jars so you know what’s in what.

 A baby-themed spin on the classic egg and spoon race.
 Ask each guest to decorate a hard-boiled egg (boil them the day before, so they’re nice and cold, and remember to leave the shell on) with colored markers, to look like a baby.

-Whoever’s egg falls off their spoon before they reach the end is disqualified, and the first person to cross the finish line with their precious bundle of egg intact wins the race.
+Whoever’s egg falls off their spoon before they reach the end is disqualified, and the first person to cross the finish line with their precious bundle of eggs intact wins the race.

 13. Salt Dough Babies